cado-security/product-help/docs/cado/deploy/aws/iam/aws-organizations.md

 ---
-title: Automatically add cross-account access with AWS Organizations (Recommended)
+title: Automatically add cross-account access with AWS Organizations (recommended)
 hide_title: true
 sidebar_position: 3
 ---

-# How to automatically add cross-account access with AWS Organizations (Recommended)
+# How to automatically add cross-account access with AWS Organizations (recommended)

 :::tip
 This feature is now the recommended approach, but is currently in beta.
 To enable, go to *Settings - Experiments* and enable "AWS Organizations Account Discovery"